Updated:

 3a409ae230e6de253ef3006068ccff97.png

-Tips: Be careful that a BST is NOT an almost complete binary tree!!!
+Tips: A BST is not necessarily an almost complete binary tree.

 30a2193155ea98d0f5d547c0a6399623.png